elektropay/payment-server/README.md

 | `mongo.payment.collection`    | payment                   | Mongo payment collection name.
 | `mongo.connection.timeout.ms` | 5000                      | Mongo connection timeout in milliseconds.
 | `mongo.request.timeout.ms`    | 500                       | Mongo request timeout in milliseconds.

-# Design
-take a look at real API: no delete
-No security: service mesh
-No coupling with the DB (e.g. brexit website, see thread)
-* Module => first step for ms